Transform your coastal home with cedar shake siding. Learn how to restore and maintain these classic and long-lasting

 Read more about our Coastal Maine Family Heritage | Embracing My Roots here.

 Weathered Cedar Shake Siding Repair

 Our goal was to restore the cedar shake siding back to a more golden color with hints of the weathered gray and remove all the mold and mildew that had gathered over the years.

 We tried several solutions and settled on Redihan’s Cedar Wash Wood Cleaner.
 It’s eco-safe and organic.
-Each house and shake shingle weather differently; therefore, it is important to test out what works best in your own situation.
+Each house and shake shingle weathers differently; therefore, it is important to test out what works best on your own cedar shake siding.

 “This post may contain affiliate links which won’t change your price but will share some commission.”